This file part of www.watertownhistory.org

 Old-Timers Come From Nearly Every State in the Union

-on Saturday and Sunday last in Watertown was the greatest success since the
+homecoming on Saturday and Sunday last in Watertown was the greatest success

-pay our city and it will not soon be forgotten by our people.
-The homecoming
+neighbors to pay our city and it will not soon be forgotten by our people.
+The

-was a grand success in every particular, and was thoroughly enjoyed by
+homecoming was a grand success in every particular, and was thoroughly enjoyed

 even a greater success, for as time comes and goes, our people are learning by